Introduction to Android

 5. Widgets and Notifications

-Widgets display your app interesting or new content in the consolidated form on a mobile or tablet home screen.
-The user can do different activities like moving and resizing of widgets.
-There are basically four types of widgets:
+Widgets display your app’s exciting or new content in the consolidated form on a mobile or tablet home screen.
+The user can do different activities like moving and resizing widgets.

-- Collection Widget – This widget displays multiple information of the same type and allows you to select any of them to open.
+- Collection Widget – This widget displays multiple pieces of information of the same type and allows you to select any of them to open.
 For example, when you open an email application, you see multiple emails.

 - Hybrid Widget – This widget combines the information from above all three widgets.